Drishyaz/GUI-Python-projects/README.md

 2. **Project Viewer** - A GUI interface app.
 You can select a folder, and its contents are listed in the column or listbox on the left.
 The contents are the code files.
 Every time you select a file from the list, its code is display in the editor on the right.

 3. **Notepad** - A Notepad clone created using Python and PySimpleGUI.
-You can browse files, open new file, save files, change font styles and size, and app theme.
+You can browse files, open new file, save files, change font styles and size, and app theme. *(Still under development)*